-If you suffer from varicose or spider veins, contact us today for a free vein consultation to develop a treatment plan that’s right for you!
+If you suffer from varicose or spider veins, contact us today to develop a treatment plan that’s right for you!

 Before undergoing vein surgery, you will need to complete the following steps:

-- Consultation with Brenda Mittelsteadt, NP to evaluate the severity and necessity for treatment of varicose veins as well as to initiate the workup process
+- Consultation with Rhonda Repinski, ANP-BC or Mary Jo Zurawski, A.P.N.P to evaluate the severity and necessity for treatment of varicose veins as well as to initiate the workup process

 - Color pictures of your veins (for the insurance company)